-The Role of a Procedural Advocate in the Utica College Community
+The Role of a Procedural Advocate in the Utica University Community

 The role of the Procedural Advocate is to assist the student before, during, and after the conduct process.
 The Procedural Advocate is not an adversarial role, and is not to speak on behalf of the student during any conduct hearing.

-If a student, rather than the College, has filed a complaint against a student, both the responding student and the complaining student are entitled to a Procedural Advocate.
-Procedural Advocates may be any member of the Utica College community (except staff from the Office of Counseling & Student Development and the Office of Residence Life).
+If a student, rather than the University, has filed a complaint against a student, both the responding student and the complaining student are entitled to a Procedural Advocate.
+Procedural Advocates may be any member of the Utica University community (except staff from the Office of Counseling & Student Development and the Office of Residence Life).

 Being a Procedural Advocate

 Student Procedural Advocates are expected to adhere to all provisions of the Utica University Code of Student Conduct.
 If you are charged with any violation of the Code of Student Conduct, or with a criminal offense this will make you ineligible to continuing serving as a Procedural Advocate.